 According to The Family Planning Association of Hong Kong (FPAHK) survey of 2017 – the proportion of women who practised safe sex appeared to have dropped from 74.8% in 2012 to 66.7% in 2017.¹

-Contraceptive counselling is essential for every woman, man and couples to consider the most appropriate and a voluntary informed choice of contraceptive methods.²
+Contraceptive counselling is essential for every woman, man and couples to consider the most appropriate and voluntarily informed choice of contraceptive methods.²

 Most couples use contraceptives for birth control and family planning.
-But effective contraception also provides protection against non-contraceptive sexual health-related issues³ such as Human Immunodeficiency Virus (HIV) and other Sexually Transmitted Infections (STIs), Reproductive Tract Infections (RTIs), unintended pregnancies or abortion.⁴
+But effective contraception also protects non-contraceptive sexual health-related issues³ such as Human Immunodeficiency Virus (HIV) and other Sexually Transmitted Infections (STIs), Reproductive Tract Infections (RTIs), unintended pregnancies or abortion.⁴